 Interestingly enough, beer was also related to the feudal economy of many Mesopotamian city-states.
 For example, a 5,000-year old artifact originally salvaged from the city of Uruk (in modern-day Iraq) was inscribed with the pictorial language of cuneiform.
 This tablet dating from around 3300 BC, depicts a human head eating from a bowl and drinking from a conical vessel.
-The bowl represents ‘ration’, while the conical glass alludes to consumption of beer.
+The bowl represents ‘ration’, while the conical glass alludes to the consumption of beer.
 And more than just this human visage, the tablet is also marked with scratches that basically record the quantity of beer assigned to each worker.
-Simply put, the ancient Mesopotamian artifact is the world’s oldest known payslip that rather hints at how the hierarchical system of workers and employers existed even five millenniums ago – and they were connected by exchange of beer (as payment).
+Simply put, the ancient Mesopotamian artifact is the world’s oldest known payslip that rather hints at how the hierarchical system of workers and employers existed even five millenniums ago – and they were connected by the exchange of beer (as payment).

 6) Urban Planning –

 Quite intriguingly, the first known description of urban planning was found in the Epic of Gilgamesh (which alludes to this scope being one of the Mesopotamian inventions) –

 Go up on to the wall of Uruk and walk around.
 Inspect the foundation platform and scrutinize the brickwork.
 Testify that its bricks are baked bricks, And that the Seven Counsellors must have laid its foundations.
 One square mile is city, one square mile is orchards, one square mile is claypits, as well as the open ground of Ishtar’s temple.
 Three square miles and the open ground comprise Uruk.
 Look for the copper tablet-box, Undo its bronze lock, Open the door to its secret, Lift out the lapis lazuli tablet and read.